 6. DIY pet camera

 If you can’t afford to spend much but you have an old phone or tablet lying around, you can “make” your own pet camera thanks to the Dog Monitor app.
 Available for both iOS and Android, this app lets one device act as a camera (or pet station) and one as a monitor (or person station).
 All you need to do is download the app on both devices, pair them, and find a good spot for your pet station.
 The app is pretty self-explanatory — you just need to follow the onscreen instructions.

-Just like a regular pet cam, Dog Monitor allows you to watch your pet from your smartphone wherever you are, talk to them, or issue pre-recorded commands such as “Sit!”, “Quiet!”, etc. The app even offers cross-platform compatibility, but if you are using an iPad and an Android smartphone, for example, you will need to purchase it on both platforms.
-The good news is that there are no subscription fees — just a one-time payment of $5.99.
+Like a regular pet cam, Dog Monitor allows you to watch your pet from your smartphone wherever you are, talk to them, or issue pre-recorded commands such as “Sit!”, “Quiet!”, etc. The app even offers cross-platform compatibility, but if you’re using an iPad and an Android phone, for example, you will need to purchase it on both platforms.
+The good news is that there are no subscription fees — just a one-time payment of $5.99 ($4.99 on iOS).
 It’s a great budget option, especially for dog owners.

-Keep in mind that your pet station device will need to stay on most of the time, so make sure to turn down its brightness to prevent screen burn and make sure it’s plugged in.
+Keep in mind that your pet station device will need to stay on most of the time, so make sure to turn down its brightness to prevent screen burn-in, and make sure it’s plugged in.

-Read next: 10 best pet apps for Android
+Read next: The best pet apps for Android